Road Trip To Sequoia National Park and Kings Canyon

 Where To Stay

 As with all U.S. National Parks, I highly recommend staying inside the park.
-This will save you driving time, lets you start your day earlier and end later, and often, the in-park lodging has exclusive benefits or access to the park.
+This will save you driving time, let you start your day earlier and end later, and often, the in-park lodging has exclusive benefits or access to the park.

 I stayed at Sequoia High Sierra Camp.
 The hike-in glamping site is the perfect blend of luxury and rustic living.
 Your spacious canvas tent is lit by gas lamps and furnished with plush beds and antique furniture not too far from the bathhouse.
 You’ll enjoy a five-course meal every evening from the best sunset spot in the park.

-Sequoia and Kings Canyon National Parks have various accommodation options – tent sites, RV parks, lodges, motels, log cabins.
+Sequoia and Kings Canyon National Parks have various accommodation options – tent sites, RV parks, lodges, motels, and log cabins.
 And you usually need to book well in advance to secure lodging inside the park.
 There are also vacation homes inside and near the parks.

 Shop My National Park Essentials